murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 Even though a Perilous Journey might feel like you're constantly in danger, there is also beauty along the way.
 If a party member makes a **Discovery** as part of their Travel Check, they find a hidden gem along your route.
 This can be an interesting historical site, arcane ruins from a bygone age, or a peaceful place to rest.
 Whatever it is, it is in some way useful to the party.

 The different options for Discoveries are:
-- You spot an unknown **Point of Interest** in the distance.
+- You spot an unknown **Waypoint** in the distance.
 You figure out what it is and you can mark it on your map.
 - You find a useful **Shortcut** to somewhere else
 - You come across a place where you can have a **Long Rest**
 - You come across a **Monument** - a special area, place, landmark - that's bristling with arcane energies that can bolster you